a project in Sweden 2017

 The flower designer jumps in

 Although a natural table with plants flowering and growing is already beautiful enough, I wouldn't be a flower designer if I would not think about adding cut flowers to my project.
 With cut flowers, we add that touch of speciality, of festivity, of that "only now" feeling.
 Being present in the present, with the flowers surrounding you right now.
 You collecting them, you arranging them.
 With the KOMOREBI project, I am continuing a way I am walking since a while: I want to give this experience to the guest, the visitor.
 So, be very welcome to add YOUR flowers, YOUR "now" experience to the table!
-Enjoy your flowers talking to each other, enjoy to invite your friends to your table.
+Enjoy your flowers talking to each other, enjoy inviting your friends to your table.
 I sincerely think that touching things turns you into the owner.
 With all the responsibility, of course, you will harvest the benefits of a relationship.
 The KOMOREBI is prepared to let you arrange cut flowers, collected grasses, flowering branches you find in the forest.
 Try it out!

 From here, I couldn't stop myself: the amazing yellow of wild Galium, the silent green of ferns, one red accent with roses, Koyori.
 There are so many ways to change the impression.